|Location:||MSRI: Baker Board Room, Atrium|

 During the summer, each of the 18 student participants will:

-participate in the mathematics research program under the direction of Prof. Pamela Harris of Williams College, a post-doc and two graduate students;
+participate in the mathematics research program under the direction of Dr. Pamela E. Harris of Williams College, a post-doc and two graduate students;

 - complete a research project done in collaboration with other MSRI-UP students;